 To hear more about my research and its contemporary relevance, check out my 2019 Ignite Talk at Binghamton University:

 I recently published a peer-reviewed document collection in the Women and Social Movements in the United States, 1600-2000.
 My project, entitled “Progressive Reformers, the Russian Revolution, and the Politics of Friendship: America Women’s Ties to Revolutionary Catherine Breshkovsky,” explored the relationship between a Russian revolutionary women and American suffragists and settlement house workers.
 I argue that their shared ideas about human progress & a belief in women’s positive political influence helped unite these women before WWI.
 The arrival of world war, however, and its attending nationalist movements, severely damaged this connection.

 I described my document collection and how I came to this topic in the video below:

 I currently have an article forthcoming for the Massachusetts Historical Review about the relationships between former Boston abolitionists and Russian terrorists in the 1880s.
 It will be published in Summer 2021.

 My book reviews have been included in Women and Social Movements, 1600-2000, the New York History Journal, and the Los Angeles Review of Books.

-I recently presented my research (digitally) on Boston abolitionists and Russian terrorists at the Organization of American Historians Conference (April 2020).
-I have upcoming presentations at the Association for Slavic, East European, & Eurasian Studies Conference (November 2020), the Nineteenth Century Studies Association Conference (March 2021), and the International Council for Central and East European Studies Conference (August 2021).
+I recently presented my research (digitally) on Boston abolitionists and Russian terrorists at the Organization of American Historians Conference (April 2020) and at the Association for Slavic, East European, & Eurasian Studies Conference (November 2020).
+I have an upcoming presentation at the International Council for Central and East European Studies Conference (August 2021).